ISGroup-Polimi/choreo-timed-commitment/README.md

 ### 6. Interact with the System

 - You can now deploy and start BPMN processes from the **Camunda Modeler**.
-- Processes can communicate with the backend via REST.
+- Processes can communicate with the supervisor service via REST.
 - Use **Camunda Tasklist** at [http://localhost:8080](http://localhost:8080) to view and complete user tasks.
-- MongoDB is used to store and retrieve data processed by the backend.
+- MongoDB is used to store and retrieve data processed by the supervisor process.

 ---